nf-core/eager/README.md

 **Input**

-`--fasta_info`: Specify the path to the fasta information file with the first column as the path to the fasta file and the second column as their name.
+`--fasta_info`: Specify the path to the fasta information file with the first column as the path to the fasta file and the second column as their name (reference ID).

 `--reads`: Provide the reads to be mapped.